Framing an Erin Hanson Original Oil Painting

 Each frame is hand-carved by a local master craftsman and finished with a corner pattern inspired by the Taos School, Early California, and American Impressionist frames.
 The frames are then gilded with 23kt yellow gold or 22kt champagne gold.
 Using different colors of clay as the ground beneath the gold leaf, I am able to create a range of gold hues.
 Each open impressionist frame is choosen to complement the colors and pattern of the original oil painting.
 I can also order a custom frame just for you, depending on your preferences.

 The EH Gold Floater Frame

 Traditional frames are designed for canvases that are 3/4" deep.
 They come in a variety of gold, black or wooden finishes.
 These frames can be custom ordered for you upon request.
 Any of my deep canvases can be re-stretched onto 3/4" stretcher bars so they will fit these frames.

 Frames for Petite Paintings

-I offer several types of frames for my petite paintings under 20".
+I offer several styles and colors of frames for my petite paintings under 20".
 My petite paintings are all done on linen boards, so they will fit in any traditional or plein air frame.